havocp/xsbt-wiki/Specialized.md

 # Specialized Tasks

-This page discusses how to perform some tasks that less common.
+This page discusses how to perform some tasks that are less common.

 ## Augment sbt's classpath dynamically